 Equidistant map projections allow distances to be measured accurately along straight lines radiating from one or two points only.
 Notice that ellipses plotted on the Cylindrical Equidistant (Plate Carrée) projection shown above (Figure 2.29.3) vary in both shape and size.
 The north-south axis of every ellipse is the same length, however.
 This shows that distances are true-to-scale along every meridian; in other words, the property of equidistance is preserved from the two poles.
 See chapters 11 and 12 of the online publication Matching the Map Projection to the Need to see how projections can be customized to facilitate distance measurements and to effectively depict ranges and rings of activity.

 Azimuthal projections preserve directions (azimuths) from one or two points to all other points on the map.
 See how the ellipses plotted on the gnomonic projection, shown above in Figure 2.29.4, vary in size and shape, but are all oriented toward the center of the projection?
 In this example, that's the one point at which directions measured on the globe are not distorted on the projected graticule.

 Some map projections preserve none of the properties described above, but instead seek a compromise that minimizes distortion of all kinds.
 The example shown above in Figure 2.29.5 is the Polyconic projection, which was used by the U.S. Geological Survey for many years as the basis of its topographic quadrangle map series until it was superceded by the conformal Transverse Mercator.
 Another example is the Robinson projection, which is often used for small-scale thematic maps of the world.

-Registered Penn State students should return now to the Chapter 2 folder in ANGEL to take a self-assessment quiz about the geometric properties of map projections.
+Registered Penn State students should return now to the Chapter 2 section of the Modules page in Canvas to take a self-assessment quiz about the geometric properties of map projections.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.